-Total absences, unexcused and excused combined, cannot exceed 10% of the available training time per program, regardless of the length of training.
+Total absences, unexcused and excused combined, cannot exceed 10% of the available training to date.

 Students must contact or coordinate absences with their Instructor before the start of class time.
 Contact information will be provided during the instructor orientation with the class.
-Please note that some programs have a math class as part of their curriculum.
-Your participation in this class is reflected in overall attendance and is required.
+Your participation in class is mandatory and required for successful completion of your training.

-Students with three consecutive days of unexcused absences will be dismissed from training the morning of the fourth day.
+Students absent (unexcused) all day for three consecutive training days will be dismissed from training the morning of the fourth day.
 Students currently appealing a dismissal from training for attendance violations are expected to be in training during the course of the appeal.